Department of Art, Communication and Theatre

 Participation and training in forensic activities, such as debate, extemporaneous speaking, oral interpretation and oratory.
 May be repeated for a total of 3 semester hours.
 Required for those participating in intercollegiate competition.
 Can be repeated 3 times.

 Theory and practice in news gathering and writing; types and techniques of public affairs reporting.
-Lab assignments include coverage of university departments and activities, municipal and county government, schools and courts for The South Texan.
-Lab requires use of computers as editing terminals and data bases.
+Lab assignments include coverage of university departments and activities, municipal and county government, schools and courts focusing on print, electronic, and digital media reporting.
 Prerequisite: COMM 2311 or consent of instructor.

 Fee: $30.00